 5. Action for Protection Of Wild Animals

-Action for Protection of Wild Animals (APOWA) is 21 years old not for profit corporation applying to the welfare of pets, preserving wildlife, particularly threatened species and their environments in the State of Odisha, India.
+Action for Protection of Wild Animals (APOWA) is 21 years old not-for-profit corporation applying to the welfare of pets, preserving wildlife, particularly threatened species and their environments in the State of Odisha, India.
 We encourage and support vulnerable communities to become more flexible to the impressions of climate change-induced natural calamities.

-Name | Action for Protection Of Wild Animals |
+Name | Action for the Protection Of Wild Animals |

 Types of Registration | Not For Profit |